UNDERSTANDING POWER OF ATTORNEY (PoA)

 • undue pressure

-Councils must investigate if they suspect harm — even when there is a PoA.
+Councils must investigate if they have reasonable cause to suspect harm — even when a PoA exists.

 Copy & paste:

-“I am reporting emotional harm and undue pressure under the ASP Act.
+“I am reporting emotional harm and undue pressure under the Adult Support & Protection Act.

 A PoA does not remove your duty to inquire.